planet-bluto/BluMidiVisualizer/README.md

 - Export...: Opens video export popup
 - Close: **CLOSES ENTIRE EDITOR, BE CAREFUL!**

+### Help
+- Overview: Links to this page
+- Planet Bluto: Links to my portfolio site :)

 ## Properties Panel
 There are a lot of properties to mess around with to make your midi video look neat!
 ### Play Area (configure the main play area space)